 The SM controls Security Data and content access in a manner consistent with the policies agreed upon by the Stakeholders who rely upon it.
-There is one SM for each auditorium, and it shall be contained within the IMB.
-The Rights Owners (Distribution) shall share this SM for their security needs.
+There is one SM for each Media Block, and Rights Owners (Distribution) shall share the SM(s) for their security needs.

 Security Manager functions shall conform to the requirements as given in Section 9.4.3.5 Functions of the Security Manager (SM) and Section 9.6.1 Digital Rights Management.
 The Security Manager is a self-contained system with an embedded processor and real-time operating system.
-SM functions shall not be implemented outside of the secure environment of the Image Media Block (IMB) SPB.
+SM functions shall not be implemented outside of the secure environment of the Image Media Block (IMB) or Outboard Media Block (OMB) SPB.

 The Security Manager is a self-contained processor running a real-time operating system.
-The operating environment shall be limited to the FIPS 140-2 limited operational environment category (Section 9.5.2.5 FIPS 140-2 Requirements for Type 1 Secure Processing Blocks), meaning that the SM's operation shall not be modifiable in the field.
+The operating environment shall be limited to the FIPS 140-2 limited operational environment category (see Section 9.5.2.5 FIPS 140-2 Requirements for Type 1 Secure Processing Blocks), meaning that the SM's operation shall not be modifiable in the field.
 The only security communication with systems (processors) external to the SM's SPB shall be by Transport Layer Security (TLS) over a network interface per Section 9.4.5.1 Transport Layer Security Sessions, End Points and Intra-Theater Messaging.
-The preferred real time operating system would use the National Security
+The preferred real time operating system would use the National Security Agency (NSA) kernel and would be specifically designed for secure operations.
+The Security Manager software shall use all appropriate security features of the operating system.